caravaggio-blue/mcpfsserver/roocode-prompts.md

+This is a continuation of an ongoing development session we are having.
+The initial prompts are below.

 # Initial Prompt
 I want to create a local MCP (Model Context Protocol) server that allows an LLM to perform tasks on the local filesystem.
 The tasks should include: